hablapps/shapeaware/README.md

 }
 ```

 The `LeafsShape` trait is parameterised with respect to any *shape* of tree.
-Its instance for a particular shape will give us the list shape that we can use to store the current leafs of the tree, or the new values required for those leafs.
+Its instance for a particular shape will give us the list shape that we can use to store the current leaves of the tree, or the new values required for those leaves.
 Moreover, for that particular shape of tree we also obtain its corresponding get and update implementations.

 Concerning the implementation of the shape-dependent function `LeafsShape`, i.e. how do we compute the shape of list corresponding to a given shape of tree, we proceed through implicits defined in its companion object.
 The following signatures (not for the faint of heart …) suffice: